Nicholls Colonels: Baseball

-The Nicholls Colonels baseball team is the varsity intercollegiate baseball team of Nicholls State University in Thibodaux, Louisiana, United States.
+The team is the varsity intercollegiate baseball team of Nicholls State University in Thibodaux, Louisiana, United States.
 The team is a member of the Southland Conference, which is part of the NCAA Division I. Nicholls' first baseball team was fielded in 1960.
-The team plays its home games at 2,100-seat Ben Meyer Diamond at Ray E. Didier Field and are coached by Mike Silva.
+The team plays its home games at 2,100-seat Ben Meyer Diamond at Ray E. Didier Field and are coached by Brent Haring.

 Men's basketball

-The Nicholls Colonels men's basketball team represents Nicholls State University in Thibodaux, Louisiana, United States.
+The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first men's basketball team was fielded during the 1958–59 season.
-The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Austin Claunch.
+The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Tevon Saddler.

 Women's basketball

-The Nicholls Colonels women's basketball team represents Nicholls State University in Thibodaux, Louisiana, United States.
+The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first women's basketball team was fielded during the 1974–75 season.
-The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by DoBee Plaisance.
+The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Justin Payne.

 Women's beach volleyball

-The Nicholls Colonels women's beach volleyball team represents Nicholls State University in Thibodaux, Louisiana, United States.
+The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 Nicholls launched its beach volleyball program in the 2019 season (2018–19 school year), and played its first season as an independent.
 The Colonels now compete in the Southland Conference, which added beach volleyball as an official conference sport for the 2020 season.
-The team is coached by Kallie Noble.
+The team plays its home matches at the Thibodaux Regional Sports Complex and the team is coached by Jonea Rima.

 Cross country

-The Nicholls Colonels cross country program represents Nicholls State University in Thibodaux, Louisiana, United States.
+The program represents Nicholls State University in Thibodaux, Louisiana, United States.
 The program includes separate men's and women's cross country teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams are coached by Stefanie Slekis.

 Football

-The Nicholls Colonels football program is the intercollegiate American football team for Nicholls State University located in Thibodaux, Louisiana, United States.
+The program is the intercollegiate American football team for Nicholls State University located in Thibodaux, Louisiana, United States.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Southland Conference.
 Nicholls' first football team was fielded in 1972.
 The team plays its home games at the 10,500 seat Manning Field at John L. Guidry Stadium in Thibodaux, Louisiana.
-The Colonels are coached by Tim Rebowe.
+The Colonels are coached by Tommy Rybacki.

 Men's golf

-The Nicholls Colonels men's golf team represents Nicholls State University in Thibodaux, Louisiana, United States.
+The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays their home tournaments at the LaTour Golf Club in Mathews, Louisiana and are currently led by head coach James Schilling.